 In my work, I examine how the visual system analyzes and represents reachable environments.
-I use the term “reachspaces” to refer to such environments, and operationalize them as near-scale spaces, within 3-4 feet of the body, which consist of collections of objects on a horizontal surface, and which support task-oriented behavior.
+I use the term “reachspaces” to refer to such environments, and operationalize them as near-scale spaces, within 3-4 feet of the body, which consist of collections of objects or other interactable units, and which support task-oriented behavior.

 Here are some questions I am currently pursuing, using a combination of functional neuroimaging, behavioral psychophysics, and machine vision models.

 How are reachable environments represented in the brain?

 In the brain, objects and scenes are processed in distinct networks.
 Scene-selective regions represent the geometric layout of a space, its navigational affordances, and its relationship to the larger environment (Epstein & Baker, 2019).
 Object-selective regions represent the shape objects, in a way in a manner that is robust to confounding low-level contours, and minor changes in size or position (Grill-Spector, Kourtzi, & Kanwisher, 2001).
 How do each of these pathways contribute to the processing of reachable environments?
 And are there regions outside of these networks, with different kinds of representations, which contribute to understanding reachable environments in particular?